A Minimalist Guide to Test Automation

 Automated Acceptance Tests

-There are various practices that use Automated Acceptance Tests (AAT), such as Behavior-Driven Development (BDD), and Automated Acceptance Test-Driven Development (AATDD).
+Various practices use Automated Acceptance Tests (AAT), such as Behavior-Driven Development (BDD) and Automated Acceptance Test-Driven Development (AATDD).
 These practices involve creating acceptance tests before developing the feature.

 The automated acceptance test is ultimately run to determine if the feature meets expectations.
 It is crucial for developers, the business, and QA to work together in writing these tests, as they serve as future regression tests and ensure the feature meets required standards.